 That non-stick pans you use can get interfere with your food and can turn carcinogenic.
 It is highly hazardous to the nature too.
 Instead use cast iron pans for cooking.

-Cooking meals in pressure cooker not just saves your time, but saves significant amount of energy too.
+Cooking meals in T-fal FR8000 not just saves your time, but saves significant amount of energy too.

 Do you have the habit of peeking in your refrigerator every now and then?
 Every time you peek, the energy consumed adds up to around thousands every year.